Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 There are three practical ways to reduce shopping time:

-1. Do activities for recreation that isn’t shopping (this includes browsing online stores when you’re bored)
+1. Do activities for recreation that aren’t shopping (this includes browsing online stores when you’re bored)

 3. Plan and batch your shopping.

-Other things to do when you’re bored include going for a walk, doing some home improvements, reading, watching a movie, going to the beach or park, or socialising with friends.
+Instead of shopping when you’re bored, other options include going for a walk, doing some home improvements, reading, watching a movie, going to the beach or park, or socialising with friends.

-However, it’s smart to find other places to catch up with friends than at the mall, especially if your friends encourage you to buy stuff.
+However, it’s wise to find other places to catch up with friends other than at the mall, especially if your friends encourage you to buy stuff.

 Finally, shop less by batching your shopping errands, which brings us to the following tips.